HariKarthick22/Diabetes-Prediction/README.md

 🩺 Diabetes Prediction App

-This is a simple AI-powered web app that tells you if someone is likely to have diabetes based on basic health info.
+This is a simple AI-powered web app that tells you if someone is likely to have diabetes based on basic health info

-It uses a smart combo of:
-	•	🧠 CNN (Deep Learning) to understand patterns
-	•	🌲 Random Forest (Machine Learning) to make the final decision

 ⸻